 If you haven’t already, it’s time to make video email marketing part of your content strategy.
 Most people check their email multiple times a day.
 For a few seconds at a time, you get their nearly undivided attention.
 With video, you may be able to turn that moment of interest into real engagement.

 There was a time, not so long ago, when video and email didn’t mesh.
-The complexity of making videos fit into inboxes simply wasn’t worth the effort.
+The complexity of fitting videos into inboxes simply wasn’t worth the effort.
 These days, video email marketing is easier and more effective than ever.
-Here’s how to to do it.

-People like video.
-In overcrowded inboxes stuffed with unsolicited marketing emails, video helps your email stand out from the crowd.
-When customers know an email contains a video, they might actually be more likely to open it in the first place.
+When customers know an email contains a video, they might be more likely to open it.

-- [VIDEO]: See how to make Thanksgiving dinner in under an hour
+- [VIDEO]: See how to make the perfect video thumbnail

 - Watch this VIDEO to supercharge your landing page

 - Is whiteboard video dead?
 Watch and find out.

 When you combine the reach of email with the accessibility of video, you get a marketing powerhouse.
 Including video in emails can increase click-through-rate up to 65%.
 That means more email recipients end up on your website, where they can learn more about your company, start building a relationship with you, and buy what you’re selling.

 Why You Shouldn’t Embed Video in Email and What to Do Instead